 Norman Buce Bearden Endowed Memorial Scholarship in Forestry and Wildlife

 This memorial scholarship was established in 1990 by the family of Norman Buce Bearden to honor his life.
 Bearden, a 1988 wildlife graduate, was born in 1960 in Mobile, Ala.
 He was an active member of the Alabama Wildlife Federation and the Baldwin County Wildlife Federation.
-Bearden also was an avid outdoorsman and had a deep interest in preserving wildlife resources for the enjoyment of all.
+As an active outdoorsman, Bearden had a deep interest in preserving wildlife resources for the enjoyment of all.

 Billy C. Bond Endowed Scholarship in the College of Forestry, Wildlife and Environment